Rud Avar

-Rud Avar (روداور, also Romanized as Rūd Āvar; also known as Rood Av) is a village in Hayaquq-e Nabi Rural District, in the Central District of Tuyserkan County, Hamadan Province, Iran.
-At the 2006 census, its population was 662, divided in 189 families.
+Rud Avar (روداور) (Note: Also romanized as Rūd Āvar; also known as Rood Av) is a village in Hayaquq-e Nabi Rural District of the Central District in Tuyserkan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 662 in 189 households.
+The following census in 2011 counted 629 people in 219 households.
+The 2016 census measured the population of the village as 529 people in 198 households.